-There’s a tried-and-true axiom in digital marketing that for every next click that is required to get a user to a desired action, there will always be drop off.
+There’s a tried-and-true axiom in digital marketing that for every next click that is required to get a user to a desired action, there will always be a drop-off.

 So, for every 100 people who click an ad, you can almost guarantee that at least 1 person will not click each next step along the purchase path.
 If there are many steps to purchase, the problem gets exponentially worse and conversion rates go south.

 With less friction between the ad and the final action, Ecommerce Channel Ads offers an integrated experience for online shoppers that reaches them at every stage of the funnel.

 Although every Internet user is potentially a shopper, the distinction here is ECA helps brands reach consumers while they’re in shopping mode—or at least consumers researching a purchase to later buy.

 Why is this so important?
 Google has been talking about micro-moments for years and how dramatically more effective marketers can be when they reach consumers at the most opportunistic moments throughout the day.
 Today’s consumer is incredibly time-poor which is why there’s been such a rise in multi-tasking and second screening.
 When a consumer stops their day and requests information, marketers need to be there.

 The closest offline equivalent to ECA is in-store ads in grocery stores.